dmarienburg/TSQ_Randomizer/readme.md

 ***

+### Version 0.03b

+* Added a method for loading the cards.json into a dict

+### Version 0.02b

+* Added names and counts for cards in quest 9
 * Added names and counts for cards up through quest 8
-* Added names and counts for cards in quest 9